johannal/SolarSystem/SourceEditorAndRefactoring/SourceEditorAndRefactoringDemoScript-2.md

 It's fully layer backed and opts in to responsive scrolling -- super smooth.

 Along with the fresh new UI and it's now easier to control the way your code looks.
-One of my favorite features: a couple of Command-pluses to increase the font size, which is really handny for a code review, or a demo!
+One of my favorite features: a couple of Command-pluses to increase the font size, which is really handy for a code review, or a demo!

     [press Command-plus a few times]

 Xcode 9 also adds first class support for markdown.
-We know a lot of developers use markdown for their READMEs or other artifcats in their projects.
+We know a lot of developers use markdown for their READMEs or other artifacts in their projects.

 This is my project's README here, and you can see that Xcode uses fonts of different sizes and weights.
 The new text layout engine handles varying fonts really, really well.